leojimenezg/minimal-madness-nvim/README.md

 # Minimal Madness Nvim

-A minimalist Neovim colorscheme inspired by Gruber Darker, designed for developers who prefer clean, distraction-free coding environments with subtle but meaningful color distinctions where they matter most.
+A minimalist Neovim colorscheme inspired by Gruber Darker.
+Clean, distraction-free coding with subtle color distinctions where they matter.

 ---